rtakeshi/latam-challenge/README.md

 ## Build - CI Pipeline for Artifact Registry

-A CI pipeline was created via the Google Cloud Platform Console.
+A CI pipeline was created via Google Cloud Platform Console.

 The main goal of this pipeline is to continuously build and integrate my container into the Artifact Registry.